 This article contains affiliate links.
 If you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
-If you would like to learn more, just check out my Affiliates Page.
+If you would like to learn more, just check out my Disclaimer.

 How Many Wedding Ceremonies Will You Have?